New York Orientation

 - All students must move in on designated days only.
 Occupancy outside of the designated period will result in a $100 nightly charge to the resident's account.

-- Parents should not schedule activities with their student during the orientation weekend beginning the first day of move in through Sunday evening.
+- Parents should not schedule activities with their student during the orientation week and weekend, beginning the first day of move in through Sunday evening.

 - Above times are subject to change.